GhostInTheSteiner/Composition-Compass/README.md

 # Composition Compass

+Inspired by the Music Genome Project's `Pandora Radio`, Composition Compass is an Android app that will help you to find new artists you like, or generally other music that may suit your tastes.
+Contrary to Pandora though, **this application doesn't require a constant internet connection and is completely free.**

-Composition Compass is a set of Android apps that allow you to download similar songs to a given input sample.
-You can then play those songs back and sort them out without even looking on your screen, which is especially useful while driving long distances in your car.
+Conceptionally Composition Compass works by downloading similar songs to a given input sample.
+You can then play those songs back and sort them out either directly on your device or **by using your car stereo.** The latter is especially useful while driving long distances in your car ;)

+## Background

-Composition Compass is based on an equally named Tasker-only project:
+Composition Compass is based on an equally named Tasker project:

 https://github.com/GhostInTheSteiner/Composition-Compass-Legacy

-Contrary to the original Composition Compass its successor consists of two separate applications: A downloader and a player.
-The downloader has been written in Kotlin and is provided as simple APK file.
-The player is still a Tasker project and therefore provided as XML.
+Contrary to the original Composition Compass its successor is a proper Android app written entirely in Kotlin.
+A release can therefore be provided as a simple APK file.
+Another advantage is that **root permissions are NO LONGER MANDATORY**.

-Note #1: To use the player you need to purchase [Tasker for Android](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm).

-Note #2: You **no longer need root** to use Composition Compass ;)

 ## Setup

-The setup process has been greatly simplified, but you'll still need to configure a few things.
-The following is a step-by-step guide:

-1. Download the latest ZIP from the `releases` page.

-2. Place the contained `Pandora` folder in a `Music` directory on your internal storage (e.g. `/storage/emulated/0/Music/Pandora`).
-**This is important!
-If there's already another folder named `Pandora` it has to be removed.**

-3. Open Tasker and import the XML inside the `Pandora/!resources` folder.

-4. Once imported, launch the `CarPlayer.OpenItem` Task.
-It'll prompt you for all required dependencies.
-If you're missing one of them Composition Compass will automatically install it and ask you to restart the Task.

-5. After you're done you should see the main menu.
-Tap on the `Open Downloader` button.
-The downloader app will open and ask you to configure missing fields in the configuration.
 **Note: You need to have at least one text editor installed on your system!
 I recommend `Acode` or `Markor` for a nicely rendered view of the config file.**

+0. Create a Spotify and a Last.fm account, unless you already have one.
+At least one of both is required if you want to fetch track information from there.

-6. To obtain your Spotify API credentials visit the following link and create an app:
+1. Obtain your Spotify API credentials.
+You can do so by visiting the following link and creating an app:
 https://developer.spotify.com/dashboard/
 Your app will then contain your Client ID and Secret.
 **Note: Those values are NOT identical with your Spotify username and password.
 They're special keys required for access to the API.**

-7. To obtain your LastFM API key visit the following link:
+2. Obtain your LastFM API key.
+You can do so by visiting the following link:
 https://www.last.fm/api/account/create
 **Note: This key is NOT identical with your LastFM username or password.
 It's a special key required for access to the API.**

-8. Go back to Composition Compass' config file and paste your API credentials at the corresponding fields.
-Remember to save the file!
+3. Install the `composition-compass.apk` from the releases page.
+On first launch it'll open the config file, where you need to insert your Spotify and Last.fm API credentials. **Remember to save the file!**

+4. Restart the Composition Compass app.
+If it doesn't detect the changes to the config, force close the app and restart.

-9. You're done!
+4. You're done!

 ## The downloader: